We’re excited to offer you this culturally rich and history-packed boutique tour package that is the best of Belgium beer & battlefields

 DAY 3, Sunday, September 2 — Flanders Fields, steamed mussels & chocolate nirvana

 From Brussels we skip to the west coast of Belgium to Bruges, capital of the Flemish province of West Flanders.
-En route, Harriman will escort the group via Flanders Field American Cemetery (see cemetery No. 1) to pay respects to the selfless “doughboys” who rest eternal in this bucolic corner of Belgium.
+En route, Brett will escort the group via Flanders Field American Cemetery (see cemetery No. 1) to pay respects to the selfless “doughboys” who rest eternal in this bucolic corner of Belgium.
 In Bruges, we check into our downtown digs, relax with some free time before setting off on a walking tour of Old Town, see the chocolate-making process at one of the city’s top chocolatiers, then tour a local brewery and blow the froth off a couple.
 The perfect evening to indulge in a traditional pot of steamed mussels in white wine sauce with parsley, butter, and shallots.
 Mmm.

 DAY 4, Monday, September 3 — Michelangelo, canal cruise & Halve Maan

 After breakfast, we hop on a boat and cruise the quaint canals of Bruges, and tour another blue-chip brewery.
 The rest of the day is free time.
-Harriman will offer general information and sightseeing suggestions, such as to climb the 366 dizzying steps of the town’s 13th-century bell tower (Belfort) for Bruges’ best view, or visit the Church of Our Lady to see Michelangelo’s Madonna and Child, featured in George Clooney’s 2014 film: “The Monuments Men.”
+Brett will offer general information and sightseeing suggestions, such as to climb the 366 dizzying steps of the town’s 13th-century bell tower (Belfort) for Bruges’ best view, or visit the Church of Our Lady to see Michelangelo’s Madonna and Child, featured in George Clooney’s 2014 film: “The Monuments Men.”

 YPRES (2 nights):